Architecture¶

 graph LR

-subgraph python [" Python Server "]
+subgraph python [" Python server "]

 end

-subgraph bridge [" AnyWidget Bridge "]
+subgraph bridge [" AnyWidget "]

 end

-subgraph browser [" JavaScript Browser "]
+subgraph browser [" Browser "]

-lib(["JS Library"])
+lib(["JS library"])

 dom(["DOM"])